abhineetsingh253/ServiceNow-Interview-Questions/README.md

 ## ServiceNow CSA Practice Exam Questions

 When using the Load Data and Transform Map process, what is the Mapping Assist used for?
-A. Mapping fields using the Import Log
+1. Mapping fields using the Import Log
-B. Mapping fields using Transform History
+2. Mapping fields using Transform History
-C. Mapping fields using an SLA
+3. Mapping fields using an SLA
-D. Mapping fields using a Field Map
+4. Mapping fields using a Field Map

 When using the Load Data and Transform Map process, what is the Mapping Assist used for?
 A. Mapping fields using the Import Log